Admission to the LLM Degree is generally limited to applicants holding an LLB degree from an institution recognised by University of Cape Town.

 - the capacity for independent thought and sound reasoning

 An LLM or MPhil dissertation must not exceed 40 000 words in length.

-For more information on research degrees in the Faculty of Law, have a look at:
+For more information on research degrees in the Faculty of Law, what is required and how to apply, have a look at: